facebook/flipper/docs/ui-components.md

 sidebar_label: UI Components
 ---

-Sonar has a lot of built in React components to build UIs.
-You can find all of these in [`src/ui/components`](https://github.com/facebook/Sonar/tree/master/src/ui/components) and can import them directly using `import {Button} from 'sonar'`.
+Flipper has a lot of built in React components to build UIs.
+You can find all of these in [`src/ui/components`](https://github.com/facebook/Flipper/tree/master/src/ui/components) and can import them directly using `import {Button} from 'sonar'`.

 ## FlexBox

-In Sonar we make heavy use of flexbox for layout.
+In Flipper we make heavy use of flexbox for layout.
 FlexBox is layout system on the web which has been specifically design for building application like UIs.
-Sonar provides two flexbox components `FlexRow` and `FlexColumn`.
+Flipper provides two flexbox components `FlexRow` and `FlexColumn`.
 These are flexbox components with some sane defaults such as automatically scrolling content that overflows.

 ```javascript
 import { FlexRow, FlexColumn } from 'sonar';